TatuArvela/tatuarvela.com/README.md

 ## Technical details

 * Hosted on GitHub Pages
+* Deployed with GitHub Actions
-* Built with Jekyll and Sass
+* Built with Gatsby
-* Uses npm for development tools
-* Linted with Prettier, Stylelint and Markdownlint
+* Made prettier with Prettier
-* Built using only HTML and CSS, _no JavaScript!_

 Copyright © Tatu Arvela